GuanceCloud/datakit/man/docs/en/datakit-install.md

 - `DK_RUM_ORIGIN_IP_HEADER`: RUM-specific
 - `DK_DISABLE_404PAGE`: Disable the DataKit 404 page (commonly used when deploying DataKit RUM on the public network.
 Such as `True`/`False`)
 - `DK_INSTALL_IPDB`: Specify the IP library at installation time (currently only `iploc` and `geolite2` is supported)
+- `DK_UPGRADE_IP_WHITELIST`: Starting from Datakit [1.5.9](changelog.md#cl-1.5.9), we can upgrade Datakit by access remote http API.
+This environment variable is used to set the IP whitelist of clients that can be accessed remotely(multiple IPs could be separated by commas `,`).
+Access outside the whitelist will be denied (default not restricted).

 ### On DCA  {#env-dca}
 - `DK_DCA_ENABLE`: Support DCA service to be turned on during installation (not turned on by default)